 Lynn puttered quietly around the kitchen in her bathrobe, hoping not to wake the kids.
 They'd stayed up ridiculously late watching movies she knew, and it was only half five.
 Her schedule had her leaving the house by then most mornings, and even though she'd taken the day off to help Brent finish moving into his apartment, she couldn't seem to sleep any later.
 Lynn snorted as she thought about Brent's "apartment".
 It hardly counted really, a tiny little studio in the newest of the three apartment complexes in town-which meant it was a good 15 years old now.

-It was in decent shape, but really Lynn wished Brent would stay home for another year, until he could afford something nice.
+It was in decent shape, but really Lynn wished Brent would stay home for another year or so, until he could afford something nice.
 Still, she understood that he needed his privacy and independence, and at least the rent was affordable.
 They'd see how he handled it anyway.
-A year ago she would have been expecting a call from the fire department within the first week, but for all his smart mouth he was maturing.
+A year ago she would have been expecting a call from the fire department within the first week, but for all his smart mouth and clowning about he was maturing.
 And it was within walking distance of the store, and if she knew Gavriil and Theo at all, they would be checking on him.

 She settled down at the end of the large table, her mug of coffee loosely clasped between her hands, warming her fingers.
 The boy she was worried most about at the moment was a very different sort of boy altogether, though she loved him just as much.
 Billy had always been a bit softer than the other boys-softer than Alexis for that matter.
 Oh, he was a brave boy, and with the others for friends he wound up being physical whether he liked it or not.
 It was more that things hit him harder, that he took them more to heart.
 Sensitive, she supposed, was the word.